Ayelet Shaked: Early life

-Shaked was born in Tel Aviv to a well-educated, upper-middle-class family of Israeli Jews.
+Shaked was born in Tel Aviv on 7 May 1976, to a well-educated, upper-middle-class family of Israeli Jews.
 She is of Mizrahi descent on her father's side (Iraqi-Jewish) and of Ashkenazi descent on her mother's side (Russian-Jewish and Romanian-Jewish): her paternal grandmother immigrated to Israel from Iraq as a single mother in the 1950s, as part of the Jewish exodus from the Muslim world, and carefully invested her money into property and the education of her children; and her maternal ancestors immigrated to Ottoman Palestine from the Russian Empire and Romania in the 1880s, as part of the First Aliyah.
 Her father was an accountant by profession and hailed from a right-wing background, having voted Likud, while her mother was a Bible teacher and hailed from a centre-left background.
 Shaked has described herself as "half-Iraqi and proud of it" with regard to her heritage.

 In Tel Aviv, she grew up in the upper-middle-class neighbourhood of Bavli.
 She identified her political awakening and right-wing orientation to when she was eight years old, after watching a television debate between Yitzhak Shamir and Shimon Peres, wherein she supported the conservative views of Shamir.
 As a teenager, she was a main instructor in the Hebrew Scouts Movement in Israel.